-- Estate planning helps prevent/minimize taxes
+- Estate planning helps to prevent/minimize taxes

 In the event of a business owner’s death, estate taxes or death taxes are due on the estate.
-Therefore, estate tax is an important factor to be considered.
+Therefore, an estate tax is an important factor to be considered.
 When facing significant estate taxes, many businesses have to be sold well below value as their assets are typically not liquid.